-S. No. Identified environmental and social Type of Impact & Magnitude Environment management plans adopted or Additional Risk Mitigation Measures/ESMP Responsible agency Timeframe for implementation Compliance
+S. No. Identified environmental and social impacts for the fully developed Type of Impact & Magnitude 1 Environment management plans adopted or being adopted by APSEZ as per Additional Risk Mitigation Measures/ESMP Responsible agency Timeframe for implementation Compliance

-impacts for the 1 being adopted by

-fully developed scenario APSEZ as per
+scenario permits,

-(year 2030) permits, clearances,
+(year 2030) clearances,

-(year 2000) applicable
+applicable

-regulations and

-guidelines etc.
+regulations and guidelines etc.

 these marine MARPOL4

 diesel engines regulations.

-are designed
+are designed regulations.

-to meet MARPOL
+to meet

+MARPOL

 regulations

 with NOX

 emissions less

-than 14.4

-gram/Kwhr of
+than 14.4 gram/Kwhr of

 engine.
 Due to

 lower stack

-heights of the marine diesel
+heights of the

+marine diesel

 engine, ship

 emissions

 often gets

-dispersed in

-the local
+dispersed in the local

 environment

 and might

-pose risk of fumigation
+pose risk of

+fumigation

 during the

 early morning

-1 and evening
+and evening

 hours due to

-atmospheric

-inversion
+at mospheric inversion

 break-up

 periods.